Comparative Analysis of Practical Identifiability Methods for an SEIR Model: The SEIR model

 We establish the structural identifiability of the prevalence and cumulative incidence data types using the software packages \texttt{DAISY} and \texttt{SIAN}.
-As far as we know, all of these packages can only handle observations when explicitly expressed as functions of the state variables.
-Consequently, we are unable to examine the structural identifiability of the SEIR model with respect to incidence $\dot{C(t)}$, so its analysis will be limited to practical identifiability. \texttt{DAISY} provides algebraic relationships among parameters in a form to find parameter combinations.
+As far as we know, all of these packages can only handle observations when explicitly expressed as functions of the state variables at any time.
+Consequently, we are unable to examine the structural identifiability of the SEIR model for incidence defined as a difference in time, so its analysis will be limited to practical identifiability. \texttt{DAISY} provides algebraic relationships among parameters in a form to find parameter combinations.
 In contrast, \texttt{SIAN} uses a combination of differential algebra methods with the Taylor series approach.
 It constructs a mapping that binds the parameter values and initial conditions to the output functions.
 By replacing these output functions with truncated versions of their Taylor series, the mapping is transformed into another mapping between finite-dimensional spaces.
 To achieve this, the order of truncation is determined so that it contains enough information for the identifiability analysis.
 The accuracy of the result is represented by an estimated probability.

 Besides the difference in the underlying theoretical framework for both packages, there are two key distinctions in application.
 Firstly, \texttt{SIAN} does not allow an explicit definition of the initial conditions; instead, it treats them as parameters.
 Secondly, \texttt{DAISY} outputs explicit algebraic expressions for model parameters and how unidentifiable parameters relate algebraically, while \texttt{SIAN} does not.
 Therefore, we employ both \texttt{SIAN} and \texttt{DAISY} for assessing the structural identifiability of the model when initial conditions are unknown, while exclusively relying on \texttt{DAISY} for scenarios with specified initial conditions.
 Table \ref{tab:structural ident result} summarizes the outcomes of these assessments.
 In cases with specified initial conditions, all parameters of the SEIR model exhibit structural identifiability concerning both prevalence and cumulative incidence outputs.
 However, when initial conditions are unspecified, only $\beta$ is structurally identifiable with respect to prevalence, while the remaining parameters are only locally identifiable.
 Cumulative incidence shows all parameters are only locally identifiable.